How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 Building for Reliability

-Event-driven batch systems must handle failures gracefully:
+Event-driven batch systems must handle failures gracefully.

 Dead Letter Queues (DLQ)